 IN 1982, with Ph.D. in hand, I arrived at the University of Richmond.
 Since that time the university (and its students) have created a wonderful learning environment.
 My research has been eclectic (that's a polite way of saying spread in too many areas...)
-In addition to articles on energy, I co-authored (with John Fiedler) a book in 1989 on the economics of mental health care, and the implications for mental health insurance.
-I have also written numerous articles on health economics in developing countries.
+In addition to early articles on energy, I co-authored (with John Fiedler) a book in 1989 on the economics of mental health care, and the implications for mental health insurance.
+I have also written articles on health economics in developing countries.
 My research since the mid-1990s has taken a different turn (see below).

 FOLLOWING THIS, I collaborated with Mort Morton on a John Templeton Funded project to help economics teachers understand the important function of ethics in economic life and bring this alive in the classroom using 10 lessons: Jonathan B. Wight and John S. Morton, Teaching the Ethical Foundations of Economics (New York: The National Council on Economic Education, 2007).

 . . .
 RETURN TO HOME PAGE